Akhtar-Joomun/Testing/README.md

 ## Getting Started
 To get a local copy up and running follow these simple example steps.

-- Clone this repository with: git clone `https://github.com/Akhtar-Joomun/beauty-therapist.git` using your terminal or command line.
+- Clone this repository with: git clone `https://github.com/Akhtar-Joomun/therapist.git` using your terminal or command line.
 - Change to the project directory by entering : <br>
-  `cd beauty-therapist` in the terminal .
+  `cd Testing` in the terminal .

 ### Setup
 Make sure the files are in the same folder.